mikemcmullan/Alfred-GetGlue-Helper/README.md

 *Note: you can find the single extension file on the downloads page. <https://github.com/MikeMcMullan/Alfred-GetGlue-Helper/downloads>*

-An [alfred app](http://alfredapp.com/) extension to quickly launch a GetGlue search in your default web browser.
+An [Alfred App](http://alfredapp.com/) extension to quickly launch a GetGlue search in your default web browser.
 You will also need the [Powerpack](http://alfredapp.com/powerpack/) to use this.
 By default this extension uses the keyword 'getglue'.
 The search syntax is as follows.

 	getglue search terms